Hyperobjekt/dignity-and-debt/content/projects/student-debt-initiative.md

   - imagelink: /uploads/loan-calc-crop-440.jpg
     heading: Comparing and Calculating Your Student Debt
     alt: null
-    text: In these interactive charts, you can view how your own cumulative student loan amount compares with average loan amounts among several US groups and you can calculate new paths to financial freedom.
+    text: In these interactive charts, you can compare your own total student loans with the average amounts among several social groups in the US.
+      Recalculate your student loan with changes you can make now.
+Learn how much you could save by refinancing or pay down your loan faster by paying a little more per month.
     buttonlabel: GO
     buttonlink: /projects/student-debt-calculator/
     color: "#f6ecdd"